 Therefore be imitators of God, as beloved children.
 2 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.
 3 But fornication and all impurity or covetousness must not even be named among you, as is fitting among saints.
 4 Let there be no filthiness, nor silly talk, nor levity, which are not fitting; but instead let there be thanksgiving.
 5 Be sure of this, that no fornicator or impure man, or one who is covetous (that is, an idolater), has any inheritance in the kingdom of Christ and of God.
 6 Let no one deceive you with empty words, for it is because of these things that the wrath of God comes upon the sons of disobedience.

 I don’t think this passage requires much commentary on my part, but I think it speaks for itself to both of us.
 In my own marriage, I am called to fidelity to my wife, just as I am called to fidelity to Christ.
 Dividing my love for my wife with someone else would be akin to serving two masters or two ‘gods.’
 The first of the Ten Commandments says, ‘You shall have no other gods before me; for I the Lord your God am a jealous God (Exodus 20:3-5).’
 You’ll never give 100 percent of your being to more than one partner, it’ll be more like 60/40 or 30/70.
 As mentioned in Matthew 6:24: you will either hate the one and love the other, or else you will hold to the one, and despise the other.

 If you claim to be polyamorous, that’s your deal.
-But for the sake of honesty, don’t claim to be a Christian and polyamorous at the same time.
+But for the sake of your own integrity, don’t claim to be a Christian and polyamorous at the same time.